 Prague First Timers will be Blown Away

-Part of the universal appeal to Prague first timers and repeat visitors alike is in its architecture.
+Part of the universal appeal to Prague first timers and repeat visitors alike is in its architecture, mentioned in every Prague visitors guide we consulted.
 Because it was relatively unscathed in WWII, Prague will thrill lovers of all architectural periods from medieval times to the 20th century.
 Prague’s historic center has been designated a UNESCO heritage site since the early 1990s.
 Prague’s storied history is written in its churches, towers, cathedrals, houses, synagogues and monuments rendered in Baroque, Gothic, Romanesque, Art Nouveau, Art Deco and Cubist styles.

 “The miracle in my life is to awaken every morning. . . in Prague.” – Alan Levy